pa11y/pa11y/README.md

 }
 ```

-Pa11y will be run against each of the URLs in the `urls` array.
+Pa11y will be run against each of the URLs in the `urls` array and the paths specified as CLI arguments.
+Paths can be specified as relative, absolute and as [glob](https://github.com/isaacs/node-glob#glob) patterns.

 ### Default configuration